OtterKring/MIM_ImportScript_myBestPractice/README.md

 1) the data coming into your script
 2) the data going out of your script

 ... and nothing else matters!
+Not even the sequence in which the data is processed!

 Instead of adding each field individually to your output hashtable, **create one hashtable at once** and **use one function for each field**, even if the function just returns a variable unaltered.
 Just for consistency and ease of maintenance.